vladimirkostadinov/demo_environment/README.md

 > Note: Configure your accounts as sudoers and assign proper permissions over Jenkins working directory

 ## Automation - Provisoning, load balancing, flow
-Ahh, yes about all detailed things ... let me explain it on our demo session :blush:
+Ahh, yes about all detailed things ... let me explain them on our demo session :blush: